WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 ------------ | -------------
  the dimension of the glass are based on the LED monitor we use! | dssadsadsadsadsadasdas

- First Header | Second Header
+Pay attention | Second Header
 ------------ | -------------
 Content from cell 1 | Content from cell 2
 Content in the first column | Content in the second column